-Every parent wonders – “How to raise smart kids?”
+Every parent wonders – “How to raise smart, curious kids?”
 This article is a very valuable lesson for today’s parents who want to give the best possible to their children.
 A child’s brain is malleable & can be molded to be smarter & sharper or weaker and bored.
 Unfortunately, in the quest to make your children “better than the best”, you are depriving them from some important virtues that makes them emotionally & psychologically unreceptive to new learning.
 And this is why…

 1. Make Real Friends